What is a Shipping Manifest?

 • You pay: $250

-You end up getting charged for 50 boxes even though you only receive 30.
-All because the original order wasn’t removed.
 Now imagine this mistake being multiplied across hundreds of possible shipments, especially if you are a frequent importer.
 By the end of the year, you might have lost thousands of dollars that could have been part of your profit.

-Thankfully there is a process for fixing some of these mistakes if they are caught in time.
+Thankfully, there is a process for fixing some of these mistakes if they are caught in time.

 Manifest Corrector

-A shipping manifest is considered to be “locked-in” 72 hours after a ship leaves port.
+A shipping manifest is considered to be locked-in 72 hours after a ship leaves port.
 Making changes to the manifest isn’t possible after that unless it’s done through a manifest corrector.

 Being able to send the changes directly to the Customs and port authorities also helps you avoid possible holds by Customs for discrepancies between containers and paperwork.